 Elementary-Secondary Education Statistics Project (ESESP) Definitions 1.
 Background In order to obtain consistent counts of students, educators, graduates and expenditures for school boards and districts across provinces and territories, it is very important that respondents use common definitions.
 Included, you will find definitions for variables used in the tables of the Elementary-Secondary Education Statistics Project (ESESP) template (Tables 1 to 7).
-The Elementary-Secondary Education Statistics Project (ESESP) 1 is a pilot project that was first introduced by Statistics Canada (STC) in 2003.
+The Elementary-Secondary Education Statistics Project (ESESP) is a pilot project that was first introduced by Statistics Canada (STC) in 2003.
 The survey content originates from three (3) tables which were originally part of a survey that was sent out each year to all provinces/ territories by the British Columbia Ministry of Education representatives.
 Following formal consultation with all provinces/territories and data users, seven (7) new tables were introduced by Statistics Canada to collect additional data.
-The goal of this project is to analyse the feasibility of replacing several current surveys which are used for the collection of elementary/secondary enrolment, graduate, educator and expenditure data.
-These included the current Elementary-Secondary School Enrolment Survey, the Secondary School Graduate Survey, the Survey of Uniform Financial System - School Boards, the Elementary-Secondary Education Staff Survey and possibly the Principal's Statistical Report as the official collection tools for elementary-secondary enrolments, graduates, staff and finance data.
-The main objectives we are hoping to achieve with this new collection tool are to produce relevant, comparable and timely statistics and to reduce the respondent burden on educational organisations and school principals.
-Statistics Canada is working on a feasibility study to evaluate the results of the ESESP data collected and will make recommendations regarding the method of collection of elementary-secondary data on an ongoing basis.
-Until results of the ESESP feasibility study are released, the Elementary-Secondary School Enrolment Survey, the Secondary School Graduate Survey and the Elementary-Secondary Education Staff Survey have been put on hold.
-2. Definitions 2.1 Finance Related Table 2.1.1 Table 1.
-Expenditures by Types of Expenditures School District The terminology "school district" refers to all school boards and/or school districts.
-School District Expenditures Include all expenditures (operating and capital) paid directly by public school districts or all expenses incurred by provincial or territory Departments of Education directly on behalf of school districts.
-Other Provincial Government Ministries or Agencies Expenditures Include all expenditures (operating and capital) incurred by other provincial departments or agencies such as Ministry of Finance, Ministry of Transport, etc...
-Please DO NOT include expenses paid on behalf of school districts by Departments of Education.
+The goal of this project is to collect elementary/secondary expenditure data and to replace several surveys which were used for the collection of enrolment, graduate, and educator data.
+These included the former Elementary-Secondary School Enrolment Survey, the Secondary School Graduate Survey, the Elementary-Secondary Education Staff Survey and the Principal's Statistical Report as the official collection tools for elementary-secondary enrolments, graduates, and staff data.
+Although this project collects expenditure data, the Survey of Uniform Financial System - School Boards survey remains active.
+The main objectives we are hoping to achieve with this collection tool are to produce relevant, comparable and timely statistics and to reduce the respondent burden on educational organisations and school principals.
+2. Definitions 2.1 Finance related table 2.1.1 Table 1.
+Expenditures by types of expenditures School District The terminology "school district" refers to all school boards and/or school districts.
+School district expenditures Include all expenditures (operating and capital) paid directly by public school districts.
+Ministry of Education expenditures Include all expenditures (operating and capital) expenses paid on behalf of school districts by Ministries of Education or any other entities responsible for education (ex: Ministry of Learning, Ministry of Advanced Education).
+Other provincial governments or agencies expenditures Include all expenditures (operating and capital) incurred by other provincial departments or agencies such as Ministry of Finance, Ministry of Transport, etc...
+Please DO NOT include expenses paid on behalf of school districts by Ministries of Education.
 The following are included: